bradymiller/bradymiller.github.io/todo/index.md

 ### OpenEMR Project Admin
 1. Updates to web page and logo (by Robert)
 1. Website google analytics on main page (already in wiki).
-1. Migrate website to server(likely aws) that can support SSL(can't use aws to do this in EC2, so will use free 'Let's Encrypt' service); also migrating automated server scripts.
+1. Migrate website to server(likely aws) that can support SSL(either in aws if use load balancer or vie 'Let's Encrypt' service); also migrating automated server scripts.
 1. Fix demo farm to not start apache until the entire install is done.(note no longer need to start apache earlier since the appliance serving the development translations is not pulling the translations from itself anymore)
 1. Upgrade demo farm from Ubuntu 12.04 to 14.04/16.04.
 1. Upgrade wiki (mediawiki) to most recent version.

 ### OEMR Organization
-1. Complete registration project (using aws; creating ssl certificate via aws).
+1. Finalize registration project.
 1. Revocation (turned in by Treasurer; awaiting reply).
 1. Taxes (2015 turned in by Treasurer, although likely not needed until revocation complete).
 1. Confirm registered agent and USPS address change.
 1. New OEMR logo(have budget of $100).
 1. Budget.
-1. Fund-raising(options are donations grants, crowd-sourcing etc; d/w L regarding crowd-sourcing).
+1. Fund-raising(options are donations grants, crowd-sourcing etc; d/w L regarding crowd-sourcing and many more).

 ### MU2
 1. Complete the items flagged by the "Technical Review".